Yikes! What to Do When Your Amazon Package Is Not Delivered

-Now that Amazon packages are trackable to within minutes of delivery, one lost parcel can seem like a mystery worthy of a podcast.
-Before you freak out, check out our guide for what to do when your Amazon package never arrives.
+Now that Amazon parcels are trackable to within minutes of delivery in many locations, one lost package can seem like a mystery worthy of a podcast.
+Is your Amazon package missing?
+Before you freak out, check out our guide on what to do if your Amazon package didn't arrive.

 Take Full Advantage of Amazon Package Tracking

 To track most packages, you should do the following:

 - Sign into your Amazon account